Death of a Savings Bond Owner

 - Pack up

-- proof of death of all people named on the bonds who have died
+- proof of death of all deceased people named on the bond

 - Mail the package to